Best Practices for Specific Chemicals

 - Currently, nanoparticles and solutions containing them are being disposed of as hazardous waste.
 Label all containers of nanomaterials (including waste) with the designation “nano”.

-- Review the checklist for developing your laboratory Standard Operating Procedure for nanomaterials work
+- develop your laboratory Standard Operating Procedure for nanomaterials work

-EHS has developed a training, Nanomaterials Health and Safety Course, which includes information on the toxicity of different types of nanomaterials and laboratory practices to prevent exposures.
+EHS has developed a web course, Nanomaterials Safety and Health (MIT Atlas Learning Center – requires certificates), which includes information on the toxicity of different types of nanomaterials and laboratory practices to prevent exposures.

 Nanomaterials can be handled in fume hoods, biosafety cabinets, and other exhausted enclosures.
 However, these hoods often have high air velocities that can be disruptive to handling dry, lightweight nanomaterials.